jd28/nwscript-lsp/README.md

 # Arclight.py

-These are tools related to the Arclight project
+These are python tools related to the Arclight project and also an extestion library for the [rollnw](https://github.com/jd28/rollnw) python bindings, see the `util` module.

 ## Installation